We may earn a commission when you buy using our links.

 Safer and More Effective Alternatives to OperaVPN

 If you want to use torrent for downloading movies or series that you want to binge-watch, then go for the safer and more effective options: paid VPN services.
 Some of the best VPN providers you can consider are NordVPN, ExpressVPN, Private Internet Access, Surfshark, and PureVPN.
-These VPNs have fast speeds, military-grade encryption, no-activity-logging policies, easy configuration, and other useful features for a safe and secured online streaming.
+These VPNs have fast speeds, military-grade encryption, no-activity-logging policies, easy configuration, and other useful features for safe and secured online streaming.